View into the Eagle Butte Coal Mine in Gillette in Wyoming's Powder River Basin Gillette, USA

 The Energy Transition

-The energy transition is driven by the need to dramatically reduce carbon emissions and combat climate change, as well as to reduce reliance on finite resources that are environmentally damaging – like coal.
+The energy transition is driven by the need to dramatically reduce carbon emissions and combat climate change, as well as to reduce reliance on finite, environmentally damaging resources – like coal.

-The global shift from fossil fuels such as coal, oil, and natural gas to renewable, low-emission energy sources is critical for protecting our planet, ensuring energy security, continued economic growth, a halt to unsustainable rising temperatures, and a healthier future for everyone.
+The global shift from fossil fuels such as coal, oil, and natural gas to renewable, low-emission energy sources is critical for protecting our planet, ensuring energy security, supporting continued economic growth, halting the unsustainable rise in global temperatures, and fostering a healthier future for everyone.

 We must put an end to lobbying, corruption, enormous subsidies, and greenwashing.
-Let's shift the focus to renewable energy investments, the sharing of technologies, and global cooperation towards halting the worst effects of climate change.
+Let's shift the focus to renewable energy investments, technology sharing, and global cooperation to halt the worst effects of climate change.

 For more information on Big Coal see below ⬇️